microsoft/opensource.microsoft.com/README.md

 The `Dockerfile` is available to host a local `nginx` version of the static site, although dynamic site features are not available when running local, and Gulp is not currently run in the container.

+## GitHub Actions

+This repo uses GitHub Actions for several purposes.
+The primary build from the `main` branch creates the static version of the site and stores it as an artifact.
+This is done using a Docker container specific to this build environment inc. Ruby Gems, Node packages, etc.